-We recognize and welcome the fact that neither Spiritual Director nor Directee may be Anglicans, and so not a part of Bath and Wells Diocese.
+We recognise and welcome the fact that neither Spiritual Director nor Directee may be Anglicans.
 However, where a Spiritual Director is listed and recommended by the Diocese, and the referral has come through the Diocese, these guidelines need to be followed.